tasmota/docs/docs/Rules.md

 |`|`| used for [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation) with remainder = 0 (exact division)|

 #### Examples of Available Triggers

+_This is just a sampling of available triggers to showcase what is possible and not a definitive list_

 Trigger|When it occurs
 :-|:-